 Then there are a lot of models with enough leather thickness or light materials and Thinsulate type insulating layers, which can withstand -20°C. Be careful, you need specific shoes designed for winter.
 The sole plays a big role in thermicity.
 When the sole is insufficient, first degree frostbite quite often occurs on the toes and the sole of the foot.
 We can therefore increase its thermality by replacing the insole with a more insulating sole.

-I am currently trying out boots that are fairly thermal, but where you can juggle the sole for summer conditions.
+I am currently testing boots that provide ample thermal insulation, yet offer the flexibility to switch out the sole for summer conditions.
 Because boots that are too hot are unpleasant in summer conditions, especially on the rock.
 So I use one insole for summer and another for winter.

 Boots and Choice of Crampons